 An urban fire is an uncontrolled burning which results in structural damage to multiple structures commercial, industrial, institutional, or residences in developed areas.
-Every county has at least one city that has significant development in either a downtown area or an industrial park.
+Hamblen County has one city that has significant development in the downtown, large retails developments, and an several industrial parks.
 Each of these locations is a prime target for this type of fire.
 Major urban-type fires occur once every ten years on average.
 The City of Morristown contains areas that could be affected by a large urban fire.